Paying the Duty

 - the amount of Stamp Duty you assess is due

-- where you (or your agent) and Revenue agreed the amount of Stamp Duty due before Revenue raised an assessment
+- where you (or your agent or advisor) and Revenue agreed the amount of Stamp Duty due before Revenue raised an assessment

 - interest and penalties.